mathsDOTearth/rustrender/render03/README.md

 * scale - multiply a vector by  a scalar
 * dot - find the dot product of two vectors
 * corss - find the cross product of two vectors
+* project_point - for projecting a point in 3d space to the 2d projection.

 main.c now demos a rotating 3d wireframe cube.